July 29, 2025

 So, after all this rambling, what's my verdict?
 Well, I've been playing with these clubs for a few months now, and I've got to say, I'm impressed.

 My scores have improved (marginally, but hey, I'll take what I can get), and I'm hitting the ball more consistently.
+The distance improvement has been noticeable, and the forgiveness has definitely helped my confidence.

 But more importantly, I'm having more fun.
 There's something about the confidence these clubs give me that makes me enjoy the game even more.